20 km (12 miles) of groomed trails

 Our trails are usually groomed on Monday, Wednesday, Saturday and Sunday.
-Your club memberships and donations pay for our dependable grooming contractor.
+Your club memberships, trail fees and donations pay for our dependable grooming contractor.
 He is also a nordic skier and a club member, so he strives to keep up with snow fall and groom the nicest ski trails possible.
 If you are on the trails while our contractor is grooming, give him a wave and a thank-you, but please stay clear of the groomer.

 Ray Garey day-use cabin

 The Ray Garey Cabin is a heated day-use cabin for warming up, stowing extra gear or having lunch out of the weather.
 Memberships and trail fees have made this happen.
 It’s a place to meet other skiers and to feel like part of the ski community.
-The cabin is open to the public on grooming days (generally Tuesday, Thursday, Saturday and Sunday).
+The cabin is open to the public on grooming days (generally Monday, Wednesday, Saturday and Sunday).

 Two sheltered and regularly-maintained restrooms (pit toilets) are located near the cabin.